lilysusanna/Assignment_VCC_1/README.md

 This repository features a sample web application built with Flask and deployed in a Docker container.

 Application Functionality
-The application is a simple Flask web server that displays "------" when accessed at the root URL.
+The application is a simple Flask web server that displays "Welcome to My First VCC Assignment" when accessed at the root URL.

 Steps to Deploy
 Set Up a Project Directory